High Blood Pressure Management Q&A

 Over time, high blood pressure can lead to some very serious issues, ranging from problems with important organs like your heart, brain, kidneys, and eyes.

 If you have high blood pressure or any of the resulting issues mentioned above, Dr. Nassar, MD, can help.
 As an experienced internal medicine specialist, Dr. Nassar treats patients experiencing issues with the body’s main systems, including their cardiovascular system.
-Contact us today to see what Dr. Nassar can do for you.
-We serve patients from Redlands CA, Loma Linda CA, Highland CA, San Bernardino CA, and Grand Terrace CA.
+For more information, contact us or schedule an appointment online.
+We are conveniently located at 255 Terracina Blvd, Suite 105 Redlands, CA 92373.
+We serve patients from Redlands CA, Loma Linda CA, Mentone CA, Highland CA, Moonlight Rim CA, Grand Terrace CA, El Casco CA, Greenspot CA, and surrounding areas.